 See: Water Heating Guide

-If you are going to install new exterior doors consider energy-efficient doors.
+If you are going to install new exterior doors consider low-energy doors.
 They may cost you a bit more, but can save you hundreds of dollars over their lifetime.

 See: Doors Guide

 Be Aware of Leaky and Un-Insulated Ducts

 That hidden and unnoticed network of tubes in the walls, ceilings or floors, carrying the air from your home’s furnace or heat pump or AC to the several rooms, can be a big energy waster.